 Investing in your home’s proper attic and roof ventilation improves your energy efficiency.
 As a result, it can reduce your property’s cooling and heating bills by allowing trapped heat in your living area to escape.
 If not, the temperature inside your house will rise, catching up with the outside temperature.
 And when this happens, the outdoor heat will get trapped inside your attic, forcing your cooling systems to work harder!
 Therefore, you need to pay more over time.

 But if you have a good roof ventilation set, it can reduce your home’s cooling and overall operating costs.
-Aside from that, you may also improve your house’s energy efficiency by investing in a cool roof.
+Aside from that, you may also improve your house’s energy efficiency by investing in a cool roof or by installing solar panels.
 This system produces higher solar reflectance and thermal emittance than traditional roofing materials.
 As a result, it absorbs less heat, improving your house’s energy efficiency!
 And when mixed with roof ventilation, you can lower your cooling costs even more.

 Extends Your Roof’s Lifespan